wely/DevCamp/HOL/java/05-arm-cd/README.md

     This web app name needs to be globally unique, as it will be used for the https://[...].azurewebsites.net DNS entry and cannot be the same as an existing webapp.
 Use `javaapptest` plus 4-5 random characters.

     The webapp resource has stubbed in 3 instances of `APP_SERVICE_PLAN_NAME`.
-Replace this value with the `AppServicePlan` name value that you gave the App Service Plan earlier.
+Replace this value with the `AppServicePlan` name value that you gave the App Service Plan earlier when you were removing the `1` from the resource name.

     ![image](./media/image-009.gif)